 You're free to select a username of your choice.
 Many of our reviewers choose to keep it simple and use their first name only, while others are happy to display their full name.

-If you'd prefer to be anonymous, you can choose something other than your name—just make sure it's appropriate for a review platform and in line with our User Guidelines (US version, UK version).
-For example, your username shouldn't seek to impersonate somebody else, or include anything offensive like hate speech, profanities, libel/defamatory statements or advertising.
+If you'd prefer to be anonymous, you can choose something other than your name—just make sure it's appropriate for a review platform and in line with our Guidelines for Reviewers (US version, UK version).
+For example, your username shouldn't seek to impersonate somebody else, or include anything offensive like hate speech, profanities, defamatory statements, or advertising.

 Why have you used my full name?

-If you wrote a review in response to an invitation, we created your profile with the details provided to us by the company who invited you to review them.
-If they used your full name, then that is the username assigned to you automatically on Trustpilot.
-To correct or change your name, see below.
+If you wrote a review in response to an invitation, we created your profile with the details provided to us by the business who invited you to review them.
+If they used your full name, then that’s the username automatically assigned to you on Trustpilot.

-Note: It may take up to 20 minutes for your changes to be visible on Trustpilot
+It can take up to 20 minutes for any changes you've made to appear on Trustpilot.